-With a scholarship, you can cover (a part of) the costs of your study at Wageningen University & Research.
-Before applying for a scholarship you need to be admitted to one of our master's programme.
-Also, you need to contact possible donors at a very early stage.
+With a scholarship, you can cover (a part of) the costs of studying at Wageningen University & Research.
+Before applying for a scholarship, you need to be admitted to one of our Master's programmes.
+Also, you need to contact possible scholarship sponsors at a very early stage.

-There are three types of scholarships possible to finance your study in Wageningen:
+There are three types of scholarships to finance your study in Wageningen:

-- Scholarships that invite studens that are accepted.
+- Scholarships that are offered to selected candidates;

 - Scholarships from other countries.

-Below you will find a overview of the scholarships for international students.
-If you want to qualify for a scholarship you need to be admitted to a master's programme of Wageningen University & Research.
+Below you will find an overview of the scholarships available for international students.
+If you want to qualify for a scholarship you need to be admitted to a Master's programme of Wageningen University & Research.
 Please be aware that you have to submit your application to a Master's programme before the scholarship application deadline.
 Bear in mind that there are many more candidates for the various scholarships than there are places.
 Many candidates are therefore not offered a scholarship, even though they do meet the scholarship requirements.

-This scholarship fund allows talented students from developing countries to follow an education at the university.
-The scholarships are awarded in close cooperation with the university.
+This scholarship fund allows talented students from developing countries to study at the university.
+The scholarships are assigned to students in close cooperation with the university.
 It is not possible to apply directly for an Anne van den Ban Fund scholarship.

 |For who||Talented students from developing countries.|